Jaroslav Hašek: Life

+After graduating in 1902, he was employed by the Slavia Bank; however, he was dismissed on May 28, 1903, for being absent without permission.

-After graduation, he became an employee of Slavia Bank but soon began to earn his living exclusively in journalism and literature.
-At that time he also met Czech anarchists.
+Thereafter, he began to earn his living exclusively in journalism and literature.
+At that time, he also met Czech anarchists.
 He began to lead a bohemian and vagrant life.
 Together with his brother Bohuslav, he walked through, among other places, Slovakia and western Galicia (now in Poland).
-Stories from these trips were published by Jaroslav Hašek in Národní listy.
+Jaroslav Hašek published stories from these trips in Národní listy.

-In 1907 he became editor of the anarchist magazine Komuna and was briefly imprisoned for his work.
+In 1907, he became editor of the anarchist magazine Komuna and was briefly imprisoned for his work.